The Registration Process

 • That the Engineer has demonstrated a level of competency and professional commitment

-• That Board Certification is a benchmark through which Employers and Clients can have confidence and trust that an Engineer has met recognised professional standards in his/her profession
+• That Board Certification is a benchmark through which Employers and Clients can have confidence and trust that an Engineer has met recognised professional standards in their profession

-• That the Engineer is obliged to conform to a legislated Code of Ethics in his/her conduct with Employer and Clients and is prepared to be held accountable for any unethical practice.
+• That the Engineer is obliged to conform to a legislated Code of Ethics inn their conduct with Employer and Clients and is prepared to be held accountable for any unethical practice.

 1. Benefits to the General Public